seralf/who-uses-linked-data/README.md

 **TODO**:
 - [ ] re-organize the content
+  - define sections
+  - move contents in proper sections
+  - assign at least a title for each link, to improve readability
 - [ ] improve formatting, move to [SOD](https://github.com/spaghetti-open-data)
 - [ ] rewrite them in JSON-LD / turtle / whathever RDF serialization you like
 - [ ] costructing a giant knowledge graph